Quasi-normal modes for de Sitter-Reissner-Nordstr\"om Black Holes: Introduction

 We show that resonances for \dSRN black holes can be obtained as solutions of one-dimensional Schr\"odinger equations with similar properties as in \dSS case.
 Moreover, using the method of quantum Birkhoff normal form (as in \cite{Iantchenko2007}, \cite{Iantchenko2008}) we obtain complete asymptotic expansions in both \dSS and \dSRN cases.

-From the physicists point of view, the quasi-normal modes for Reissner-Nordstr{\"o}m black holes were calculated numerically in \cite{WuZhao2004} (massless case), \cite{ChangShen2007} (massive case) and \cite{Jing2004} (de Sitter variant of the massless case).
+From the physicists point of view, the quasi-normal modes for Reissner-Nordstr{\"o}m black holes were calculated numerically in \cite{BertiKokkotas2003}, \cite{WuZhao2004} (massless case), \cite{ChangShen2007} (massive case) and \cite{Jing2004} (de Sitter variant of the massless case).
 Note that the authors treated the Dirac resonances exactly as solutions of the Schr{\"o}dinger equation similar to (\ref{Schr}) (see also \cite{Chandrasekhar1983}, \cite{Chandrasekhar1980}).
 Our main result, Theorem \ref{th-dSRN}, shows a different point of view and gives exact relation between Schr{\"o}dinger and Dirac resonances.
 Indeed, due to the symmetry of the equation, the set of non-zero Schr{\"o}dinger resonances consists of two sets interposed: the set of Dirac resonances and its mirror image with respect to the imaginary axis.

-Our reason to study massless and uncharged fields is that the resulting Dirac operator coincides with a representation of a $\cD$ on the Spherically Symmetric Asymptotically Hyperbolic Manifolds $\Sigma$ as above and the global properties of its resolvent are already known due to \cite{Guillarmouetal2010}.
-Moreover, the one-dimensional massless Dirac operator is 2-by-2 matrix operator and has the most simple yet nontrivial structure and has a nice relation to a Schr{\"o}dinger operator similar to that appearing in scattering problem for the wave equation in \dSS metric (see \cite{SaBarretoZworski1997}).
+Our reason to study massless and uncharged fields is that the resulting Dirac operator coincides with a representation of a $\cD$ on the Spherically Symmetric Asymptotically Hyperbolic Manifolds $\Sigma$ as above and the global properties of its resolvent are already known thanks to \cite{Guillarmouetal2010}.
+Moreover, the one-dimensional massless Dirac operator is a 2-by-2 matrix operator with exponentially decreasing potential, whereas in the massive charged case it must be a 4-by-4 matrix operator with the potential decreasing exponentially to some non-zero constants at infinities (see \cite{DaudeNicoleau2010} and \cite{Gobin2015}).
+For the massless uncharged fields the Dirac operator has supersymmetric structure (see \cite{Chandrasekhar1980}, \cite{Thaller1992} and \cite{Jing2004}) and has a nice relation to a Schr{\"o}dinger operator similar to that appearing in scattering problem for the wave equation in \dSS metric (see \cite{SaBarretoZworski1997}).
 As the last problem is well studied, we can easily transmit many already existing results to the Dirac case, and apply the Birkhoff normal form construction.
-This paper is the first one in our project on quasi-normal modes for Dirac fields in black holes geometry and many properties and methods from this model will be generalized to more complicated situations as the cases of massive charged Dirac fields and rotating (Kerr-Newman) black holes.
+Note also that the formulas obtained in this paper for the massless uncharged case indicate what one should expect to get in the general case as it is believed that, due to intense gravitation near the event and cosmological horizons of the black hole, even if the Dirac fields are massive, they propagate asymptotically as in the massless case (see \cite{Gobin2015}, \cite{Iantchenko2016a}).